hamax/WebDevWatcher/README.md

 node myfile.js
 ```

 That's it.
 Navigate your browser to localhost:8000 and it should proxy you to localhost:50001 (you can change that in the code).
-In addition to that, it will automatically reload your borwser for .py, .html and .js changes and reload css for css changes.
+In addition to that, it will automatically reload your browser for .py, .html and .js changes and reload css for .css changes.
 But this is just the start.

 ## How does it work?